Motorcycling the Cabot Trail: Everything you need to Know

 The ferry is on a cable that stretches about 500′ across the channel.
 If you just miss the ferry when you arrive, it will be back and forth in about 12 minutes (a smoke and a pee).
 There is a small building there with washrooms.
 You still save time even if you just miss the boat.

 If you are looking for a major city lifestyle partying scene…head to Halifax.
 Zero bars, but about two hundred pubs.
-Every town in NS has a pub or two or it isn’t a town…so don’t worry about getting thirsty on Cape Breton Island!
+Every town in Nova Scotia has a pub or two or it isn’t a town… so don’t worry about getting thirsty on Cape Breton Island!